tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 #### `CONCATENATION`

 * Inputs and outputs must be in 32-bit floating-point format.
-* Only concatenation with two inputs is supported.
+* Only concatenation with two or three inputs is supported.

 #### `CONV_2D`